Note/Update: In 2024, Salesforce has since decided to delay the EOL update and will no longer enforce the original 2026 timeline..

 Without a highly structured and comprehensive process to document and monitor changes, it can be easy to lose track of which users have which permissions.

-To simplify the visibility of permission assignments, Permatrix, a Salesforce-native search engine, provides detailed search results and quick permission assignment and source identification for any user or permission.
+To simplify the visibility of permission assignments, Permatrix, a Salesforce-native app, provides detailed search results and quick permission assignment and source identification for any user or permission.

 You can find Permatrix along with other helpful user management solutions on the Salesforce AppExchange.